-It has been a sad summer in Smailholm - we have had four recent deaths in the village, John Jackson on 11th May, Andrew Fairley on 12th July, Karen Lowrie on 11th August, and Derrick Jowett on 29 August.
+2018 was a sad summer in Smailholm - we had four deaths in the village, John Jackson on 11th May, Andrew Fairley on 12th July, Karen Lowrie on 11th August, and Derrick Jowett on 29 August.
 They all played a big part in village life, and will be sorely missed.

 A tribute to Andrew Fairley, 1937-2018 - by his nephew